 - If Server is an attacker – Enables extra menu item options on the right side pop-up menu.
 Most useful so far to enable the “switch sides” feature which is normally only active after you have already authenticated control with the client, and initiated a change of control/sides.

-- If Client is an attacker – it will allow the client side to take control of the mouse and keyboard of the server side, ignoring any control settings or permissions on the server side.
+- If the Client is an attacker – it will allow the client-side to take control of the mouse and keyboard of the server-side, ignoring any control settings or permissions on the server-side.

 This vulnerability could be exploited to gain control of the presenter’s session or the viewer’s session without permission.